Drone in yellow cedar with burned patterning

 Stylized blocks at Second Voice Flutes

 My goal for each of the life-carved totems is to make them just that... as life-like and accurate in attitude, texture and colour as possible.
 This takes a bit of planning, and it often takes quite a long time to get the block right.
 I mean this not only from the point of view of carving the totem itself (it can often take longer to make the block than the flute body!), or deciding where and how the leather tie is going to go (over the block or through a hole), but also because the shape of the front of the block (flat-front, half or full-chimneyed, arched etc) is vital to getting the right voicing and sounds from the flute and this can affect the position and attitude of the totem.
 Furthermore, all of the blocks are carved in one piece; I do NOT carve a totem and then glue it on to a block.
-For all these reasons, I ask all my customers to understand that these special custom blocks are not cheap; they start at £40 and escalate wildly depending on the player's requests!
+For all these reasons, I ask all my customers to understand that these special custom blocks take a lot of work.
 Talking of which.... this must be the ultimate block!
 For the full story, see the Custom flutes page.

 Oak Woodpecker flute with pyrographed vines

-Artwork (called 'Accents' in the US) is another area that I have come to do more and more over the last few years.
+(called 'Accents' in the US) is another area that I have come to do more and more over the last few years.
+I am not a natural artist, but again this is something the Universe has clearly decided I should persevere with to help my brain re-wire, or at least not degenerate at a rate of knots!
 Painting on curved surfaces presents some challenges but the effects can be dramatic.
-The three examples below show something of the pieces I have been asked to create recently (again click for enlarged view).
+The examples below show something of the pieces I have been asked to create recently (again click for enlarged view).
 Again, there are many more examples of painted accents on the Custom Flutes page.

 Blockwork and Lettering is a new addition to the range of accents I now do.
 This is unique to SVF flutes, and features traditional pyro-cut and painted patterns (such as the tipi pattern on the flute below) which can be combined with a completely new way of 'melting' inked lettering into the wood, giving a beautifully professional finish.
 I have to admit I prefer this technique to pyrography when doing typefaces, but the latter also has it's place in barrel designs, as one the flute opposite.